John McKenna (sculptor): Education and early years (1993–2002)

-McKenna moved to Worcestershire where he attended the Royal Grammar School at Worcester.
-He studied at Middlesex Polytechnic Art College in North London.
+McKenna moved to Worcestershire where he attended the Royal Grammar School in Worcester.
+He studied at Middlesex Polytechnic Art College in north London.
 In 1987 he gained a bursary to study at the Sir Henry Doulton School of Sculpture.
 From 1990 to 1993 he lectured at Stafford College of further education in figurative classical sculpture and at Worcester College of Technology where he taught three dimensional design.
 He was elected a member of the Royal British Society of Sculptors in 1993 and from this point on resigned his lecturing duties to become a full-time profession public art sculptor.
 In 1996 McKenna sited his sculpture studio at Crown East lane, Worcester.
 Here he made many of his public art commissions including the 'family of instruments', commissioned by the Crown Estate for Bell Square, Worcester City and the Jersey Cattle group bronze sculpture celebrating the cattle breed 'The Year of the Jersey 2001'.
 This particular commission saw McKenna's work on the breed of cattle being introduced to Her Majesty Queen Elizabeth II at the opening of the Royal Jersey Agricultural & Horticultural building, Trinity, Jersey.